quickjs-ios/quickjs-ios/README.md

 $ cd project-dir
 $ xcodegen
 ```
-open the project and press Command+U to run the tests.
+open the project, select simulator as the target, then press Command+U to run the tests.

 ## API Usage